unredacted-word/katamari-restaurants/index.md

   }
 ---

-# Katamari Restaurants of Cambridge and Somerville
+# Lost Restaurants of Cambridge and Somerville

 _A summary of the running loss of local restaurants to deep-pocketed private equity and national chains._